vdudouyt/std-fpm/README.md

 * Language-independent (with [C](/examples/c/), [C++](/examples/c++/), [Perl](/examples/perl/) and [LuaJIT](/examples/luajit/) examples available)
 * Fully compatible with NGINX

+## Installation
+1. Install one of our binary packages from releases (recommended), or build from sources with ```cargo build --release ```.
+If needed, change the running user in ```/usr/lib/systemd/system/std-fpm.service```
+2. Start with ```service std-fpm start```.
+Check for logs in ```/var/log/std-fpm.log```
+3. Pick up one of server configuration examples below to configure your Nginx location

+Notice: there are some known logging problems with pre-v240 systemd releases.
+If you're experiencing any troubles, starting in foreground mode with ```/usr/sbin/std-fpm -f -c /etc/std-fpm.conf``` is advised.

 ## Server configuration examples
 ### Nginx
 **Way 1**: just .fcgi files